emitchel/Umbrella/README.md

 - Better onboarding process
 - Figure out why original picasso settings weren't working
 - Image API doesn't provide images for all scenarios?
 Would look into this
+- Use actual settings preferences provided by Android
+- Fix up alert dialogs used in settings